XIRR Calculator Online – For SIP Investments

 How XIRR is Calculated in the XIRR Calculator

-• NPV = Net Present Value of all cash flows
+• NPV: The Net Present Value of all cash flows.

-• Cash flow = Amount of money invested or withdrawn at a given date
+• Cash flow: The amount of money invested or withdrawn at a specific date.

-The NPV of a cash flow is calculated by discounting it by the rate of return and the time elapsed since the initial investment.
-The formula is:
+The NPV for each cash flow is found by discounting it according to the rate of return and the time passed since the initial investment.
+This is the formula:

 NPV = Cash flow / (1 + r) ^ t

-• t = Time elapsed in years since the initial investment
+• t represents the time in years since the initial investment.

-• The subsequent cash flows (positive or negative) and their dates
+• All subsequent cash flows (whether incoming or outgoing) and their respective dates.

-• A guess value for the rate of return (optional)
+• An optional guess for the rate of return.

 Consider using: Stock Average Down Calculator